satra/NiPyPe-Paper/nipype_paper.rst

 values of parameters.

-local comparison, but also comparison in the context of an application (e.g., fmri analysis)
+local comparison, but also comparison in the context of an application (e.g., fMRI analysis)

 As an example of such use we have compared isotropic voxelwise isotropic, voxelwise anisotropic and surface based smoothing all for two levels of FWHM - 4 and 8mm.
-First one is the standard convolution with gaussian kernel as implemented in SPM.
+First one is the standard convolution with Gaussian kernel as implemented in SPM.
 Second one involves smoothing only voxels of similar intensity in attempt to retain structure.
 This was implemented in SUSAN from FSL (S.M.
 Smith, 1992).
 Third method involves reconstructing surface of the cortex and smoothing along it